ATTENTION: Unemployment insurance weekly requirements have changed. For more information, click here.

 3

-Tailored Programs – You’re in the driver’s seat, designing a program that trains employees to industry standards and your way of doing business.
+Tailored programs – You’re in the driver’s seat, designing a program that trains employees to industry standards and your way of doing business.
 As your business needs evolve, adjust the size and curriculum of your program.

 4

-Save Money – You’ll be getting an employee who can make a contribution immediately.
+Save money – You’ll be getting an employee who can make a contribution immediately.
 Even if your apprentice has a lot to learn, they’ll be adding person-power to your operation at a training wage which can be half of a regular employee’s wage.

 5

-Build Idaho’s Skilled Workforce – Help beat a projected shortage of 50,000 Idaho workers by 2024.
+Build Idaho’s skilled workforce – Help beat a projected shortage of 50,000 Idaho workers by 2024.
 Investing in a skilled workforce pays dividends for your business and contributes to a stronger Idaho economy.

 Questions about apprenticeships in Idaho?

-INTERIM Apprenticeship Idaho Development Coordinator
+Apprenticeship Development Coordinator

 Idaho Department of Labor

-Phone: (208) 332-3570 ext.
-4168
+Phone: (208) 696-5369

 Email: morgan.galway@labor.idaho.gov